Screening for Hearing Problems

 The United States Preventive Services Task Force recommends that all newborns be screened for hearing loss.2 Many states require newborn hearing tests for all babies born in hospitals.
 Talk to your doctor about whether your child has been or should be tested.
 Even if the newborn test did not show hearing loss, hearing problems could arise.

 The American Academy of Pediatrics recommends objective hearing testing for all newborns.
-Objective hearing tests are also recommended for all children at ages 4, 5, 6, 8 and 10 years of age.3
+Objective hearing tests are also recommended for all children at ages 4, 5, 6, 8, and 10.3

 Hearing tests may be a part of well-child appointments.